0xidm/solc-bin/Readme.md

 # solc-bin arm64 (unofficial)

-I hope it can be useful for anyone who needs to run `solc` on their arm64 linux system, including RPi4 and RPi5 systems.
+This repository contains builds of the [Solidity Compiler](https://github.com/ethereum/solidity/) for arm64 linux system, including RPi4 and RPi5.

-This was a weekend project.
-I'm not committing to maintaining this project.
-Please reach out if you'd like to help make this possible.
+These are not official builds and this is not an official project.

 ## Downloads